mlpack/mlpack/doc/developer/trees.md

 };
 ```

-An example specialization for the `mlpack::tree::KDTree` class is given below.
+An example specialization for the `:KDTree` class is given below.
+Note that
-Note that `mlpack::tree::KDTree` is itself a template class (like every class
+`KDTree` is itself a template class (like every class satisfying the `TreeType`
-satisfying the `TreeType` policy), so we are specializing to a template
+policy), so we are specializing to a template parameter.
-parameter.

 ```c++
 template<typename MetricType,